tolstenko/coolify-documentation/docs/coolify/installation.md

 ## Supported Operating Systems

-Currently, only `Ubuntu` servers are supported.
+Currently, `Debian` based servers are supported, due to the installation script (Coolify is supported on every OS that could run a Docker Engine).
 If you would like to have other, please consider [open an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).

 ## Automatically Install